2020 Travel Guide to Leadville & Twin LakesNovember 1, 2020

-Summer is underway and Leadville and Twin Lakes, Colorado, is open for business.
+Leadville and Twin Lakes, Colorado, is open for business.
 We are taking precautions to ensure you have a safe and healthy trip.
-Please use this Summer 2020 Travel Guide to know what to expect.
+Please use this 2020 Travel Guide to know what to expect.
 Then plan your visit!

-To prevent the spread of COVID-19, all large events are canceled through September 2020.
-This includes our mining heritage festival Leadville Boom Days and the iconic Leadville Race Series, including its world-famous 100-mile run and 100-mile mountain bike races.
-We look forward to welcoming you to events next summer.
+To prevent the spread of COVID-19, all large events are currently canceled.
+We look forward to welcoming you to events in the future.

 Care for Coloradans